eferhatg/go-proto-tcp-hub/readme.md

 Google Protocol Buffers is used for serializing structured data to consume minimal amount of resources.

-You should download and install protocol buffer compiler from [here](https://github.com/protocolbuffers/protobuf)
+You may need to download and install protocol buffer compiler from [here](https://github.com/protocolbuffers/protobuf)

 ## Usage